-The book is based on the premise that India has leapfrogged into the internet era, as opposed to a steady transition that the west (USA) experienced.
-Thanks to the accessibility of smartphones, it is a revolution in India as opposed to an evolution in the west.
-The introduction of 3G technology in 2012, and the private sector taking over the telecom industry in the country made this possible.
+The book is based on the premise that India has leapfrogged into the internet era, as opposed to the steady transition that the West (USA) experienced.
+Thanks to the accessibility of smartphones, it is a revolution in India as opposed to an evolution in the West.
+The introduction of 3G technology in 2012 and the private sector taking over the telecom industry in the country made this possible.

 Despite the warning signs, Agrawal, throughout his book, as in an interview with TechPP, remains cautiously optimistic.
 “This is a book about India.
 About where the country is headed.
 I’m positive about India and its opportunities, but I have mentioned several times in the book that there are problems ahead,” he told us.

-If there is anything amiss in the book, I would say language-wise, it seems to be catering to a western audience than an Indian one, because the author has gone to several lengths to explain small cultural details that one could overlook.
-There are also a few generalizations, such as one where he gives his views on the differences between an Indian (read lavish) and an American (read simple, intimate) weddings.
+If there is anything amiss in the book, I would say language-wise, it seems to be catering to a Western audience more than an Indian one because the author has gone to several lengths to explain small cultural details that one could overlook.
+There are also a few generalizations, such as one where he gives his views on the differences between an Indian (read lavish) and an American (read simple, intimate) wedding.
 I think extremes exist in all cultures, but I can see where he is coming from.
-The individual stories in the book also go on to show how our core beliefs stay the same, and it is only the tools of expressing those beliefs that keep changing.
+The individual stories in the book also go on to show how our core beliefs stay the same, and it is only the tools for expressing those beliefs that keep changing.
 Manu Joseph, in an interactive session with the author, pointed out this poignant truth, “Technology is the true reflector of human nature.”

 “India Connected” is meant for anyone interested in understanding the emerging, wired India.
-It could be treated like a guide, an explainer into the complex, current situation of the country.
+It could be treated like a guide, an explainer of the complex, current situation of the country.

 If you are looking for dramatic stories, this is it.